ShahramZaheri/MultiAgentPathFinding/README.md

 # Multi-Agent Path Finding
 I did this project in fall 2021 as part of the course porject for [CMPT-417](http://www.sfu.ca/outlines.html?2022/summer/cmpt/417/d100).
 Instructor of the course was [Dr. Hang Ma](https://www.cs.sfu.ca/~hangma/).
 The code for visualization of the program was provided by the instructor.
 ## Introduction
 Multi-Agent Path Finding (MAPF) is about finding shortest collision-free paths for a set of agents to take the agents from their start locations to their goal locations.
 Shortest path(s) for a single agent can be found using different seach algorithms includeing Breadth First Search (BFS) or A<sup>*</sup> search.
+However, these search algoithms cannot be generalized for multi agents.
+For example, if we assume that there are five possible movements (i.e. left, right, up, down, and no movement) for an agent in a given location, for two agents, there will be 25 possible movements.
+Therefor, the tree for the joint space search will be extremely large and inefficient to traverse.
 ## How to run the program:
 1. Go to env\Scripts and activate the environment by command .\activate
 2. Now navigate back to MultiAgentPathFinding directory and enter following command <br/>